|

 little chats where I told him how much I love him, rather than of me

-sobbing into his fur coat all the time (though I did this sometimes, of
+sobbing into his fur all the time (though I did this sometimes, of

 course).
 So do try if at all possible to just live in the moment and not